-The Sawyer Mini Water Filtration System is a small, lightweight, feature-packed filtration system that will keep you supplied with fresh water in the backcountry or your backyard.
+The Sawyer Water Filter Mini Filtration System is a small, lightweight, feature-packed filtration system that will keep you supplied with fresh water in the backcountry or backyard.

 It boasts great filtration quality, unbelievable capacity, and so many ways it can be used that it should work no matter how your kit is set up.

 This Sawyer Water Filter Mini review looks at one of the most popular water filters on the market.

 Who Should be Interested in the Sawyer Water Filter Mini?

 The design of this filter is really for those looking for a small, light-to-carry option like ultralight and Appalachian Trail hikers.
 And it is a great choice for them.
 It should also appeal to hunters, fishermen, or anyone who spends any time in the backcountry.

 This would certainly get the job done as an option for emergencies, but it may not be your best option.

 - Ideal for outdoor recreation, hiking, camping, scouting, domestic and International travel, and...